mdestombes/minecraft_bukkit_wolf_server/README.md

 ### Stopping container

 To stop the server:
+- Werewolf Squeezie
+  - More than 5 should be needed at each running.
+10 seconds set to internal stop running process, to avoid lost data.
+- Werewolf UHC
   - More than 70 should be needed at first running.
 90 seconds set to internal stop running process, to avoid lost data.
   - More than 40 should be needed at other running.
 60 seconds set to internal stop running process, to avoid lost data.

 /!\ The default timeout of command `stop` from docker command is 10 second.

 That's why I highly recommend to use the following parameter to use the `stop` command :
+- Werewolf Squeezie
+  - Al the time => `docker stop -t 15 minecraf_server`
+- Werewolf UHC

-First => `docker stop -t 100 minecraf_server`
+  - First => `docker stop -t 100 minecraf_server`
-After => `docker stop -t 70 minecraf_server`
+  - After => `docker stop -t 70 minecraf_server`

 ---